 Schools are free to spend the Pupil Premium as they see fit to "close the gap" between children from disadvantaged circumstances and those above the low-income threshold, it is not linked to a specific child, but is to be used for overall impact.
 However, we are held accountable for how we have used the additional funding to support students from low-income families.

-We identified that a large proportion of PP students accessed our Counsellor and Wellbeing Team on a regular basis.
-We, therefore, used a large proportion of the funding to expand the team in order to better meet the individual students' medical, social and emotional needs to ensure improved attendance and learning.
+In 2016/17 we continued to build on a successful model of 2015/16.
+We had identified that a large proportion of our PP students accessed our School Counsellor and wellbeing facilities on a regular basis.
+We, therefore, continue to use a proportion of PP funding to maintain the wellbeing team in order to support vulnerable students' medical, social and emotional needs, to ensure improved attendance and learning.

-Funding GCSE Pod, an online resource to support examination preparation for Key Stage 4.
+We continue to support educational visits; individual support for resources and revision aids, and funding for GCSE Pod - an online resource to support examination preparation for Key Stage 4.